opedromiranda/o-mapper/README.md

 ## What
-Validation and convertion of given object to another.
+Validation and conversion of a given object to another.

 Like this:
 ```json